ragatilao/Get-SQLServerTCPConnectionsOSLevel/README.md

 # Get-SQLServerTCPConnectionsOSLevel
-Retrieve any SQL Server related process in the operating system and their network connection information.
+Retrieve information about SQL Server related processes running on the operating system and their associated network connections.
 1. Copy the function in PowerShell.
 2. Run the function using the following command: Get-SQLServerTCPConnectionsOSLevel -servername YourServerName